jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 The first six months of the dbt project (March - September) were devoted to getting a minimum viable project up and running, with the first set of tables needed for high priority Power BI dashboards reliably updating in the new set of schemas.
 The next six months (October - March) were primarily about getting the rest of the workflows (imports, transformations, tests, exports) migrated, but it was also about iteratively improving our implementation of dbt.
 With all engineers now comfortable with the essential dbt skills, some were able to dive deeper into specific features in order to improve our usage of them and the overall dbt project.

 When I presented about the City of Boston's dbt project at Coalesce, I also published a skeleton version of our dbt project repository in a [public repo](https://github.com/CityOfBoston/cob_analytics_dbt_skeleton_project).
 Before my last day, I updated this repo to be in line with our implementation as of March 2024.
 So, you can easily [compare](https://github.com/CityOfBoston/cob_analytics_dbt_skeleton_project/compare/6efa3219e3a509692481c95687014dc373e4fe34...a1e5c015ecf22819772ace4bd899780e5c0f621d) what changes were made over those 6 months.
-While this does not represent all of our improvements (so, anything that is impelemented only in individual model sql/yaml files is not captured), it does capture most of them.
+While this does not represent all of our improvements (so, anything that is implemented only in individual model sql/yaml files is not captured), it does capture most of them.
 I may write another post in the future outlining all of the key features we added that I think should be part of any dbt project (let me know if there's any interest in that!).

 I'm so proud of the progress our team made, and by the time I left in March the migration was about 75% complete and I was fully confident that the team could continue the dbt project work and migration without me - as well as carrying forward the data catalog and data governance work.
 There were a few key things that I think contributed to the project's success as a team-wide initiative, rather than just being my personal project (which would not have had a lasting impact!):